 “I stood amazed by this miracle boat and wondered how this could be possible.
-When I entered it, it sped me across the river to the city at once!
+When I boarded it, at once it sped me across the river to the city!
 There was no sailor on board but it sailed itself perfectly.
 After I arrived on the other side of the river and stepped off, the whole boat disappeared.

 “That is the story of how I was able to cross the river.”

 The foreigner was wild in laughter by this point.
 He said, “I had heard that you, O Imam Abu Hanifa, are the most brilliant, wise and knowledgeable man among the Muslims… but you have made clear to us all today that you are nothing like that!”
-Some of the crowd were disappointed by now; others waited and had trust.
+Some of the crowd were disappointed by now; others waited with trust.

-The Imam wanted to confirm, “So, you don’t believe that planks can chop themselves, nails hammer themselves, sealant pour itself, and a boat steer itself—without someone to do it?”
+The Imam wanted to confirm, “So, you don’t believe that planks can chop themselves, nails hammer themselves, sealant pour itself, and a boat steer itself—all without someone to do it?”